Tech-with-anmol/usider/README.md

 # Use of AI

-*AI refers to copilot only(no other ai is used in any form), copilot was being using to refactor code, help in error fixing, and very rarely for fast generation of component*
+*AI refers to copilot only(no other ai is used in any form), copilot was being using to refactor/refine code, help in error fixing, and very rarely for fast generation of component*

 *The path/[id] component was refactored using AI and this was one and only use of AI in refactoring*